Last updated on September 25, 2022 by Wandering our World

 The answer to this question is yes, there are snakes in Bali.
 The Indonesian province is home to around 35 known species of snakes.
 Most are harmless to humans, however, there are a few types that are highly venomous and dangerous to us.
 For example, the king cobra, spitting cobra, and banded sea krait are all dangerous species you can find in Bali.

-In this article, we will explore some of the snakes that Bali is home to, which ones are dangerous to humans, and what you should do if you come into contact with a venomous snake.
+Below we will explore some of the snakes that Bali is home to, which ones are dangerous to humans, and what you should do if you come into contact with a venomous snake.
+(Recommended: How To Stay Safe In Bali).

 Read on to learn more!